 “A friend of mine moved to Riverdale.
 She says she misses our building.
 Much friendlier than her new one.” —Margaret

-“Sadly, two weeks ago, we lost a favorite tenant to cancer who kept all the tenants informed of the goings-on in the building, from frivolous gossip to more serious maintenance issues that needed attention in the building.
+“Sadly we lost a favorite tenant to cancer who kept all the tenants informed of the goings-on in the building, from frivolous gossip to more serious maintenance issues that needed attention in the building.
 Her wake was well-attended at the church across the street.” —Jose

-Plenty of restaurant, but residents want more
+Plenty of restaurants, but residents want more